 Prerequisites: Successful Completion of the MNRI® Tactile Integration course and MNRI® Dynamic and Postural Reflex Integration course ;

-Course Length: The course covers a period of four days and requires a minimum of 32 hours of direct classroom instruction to complete.
+Course Length: The course covers a period of two days and requires a minimum of 16 hours of direct classroom instruction and 16 hours of ON-LINE lecture to complete.

 Curriculum Design: The course curriculum consists of a combination of historical and theoretical lecture, case study slides and videos, technique demonstration and applied practice, and class discussion.